Aribim Pepple: Luton Town

+Loan to Grimsby Town

 Six days after joining Luton, he was loaned out to Grimsby Town for the 2022–23 season.
 The next day on 9 August Pepple made his debut for The Mariners, starting against Crewe Alexandra in a EFL Cup match.

-Pepple's loan was terminated by Grimsby on 12 January 2023, with manager Paul Hurst saying "Bim hasn’t had quite as many chances as he would have wished but I’d like to thank him for his time and his efforts with us.
-You have to remember that it’s a big move, coming over from Canada to Luton and then he very quickly joined us on loan.
-He’s a young player that hopefully we’ve helped develop to a degree and there’s still a lot more development to come for him".
+Pepple's loan was terminated by Grimsby on 12 January 2023, with manager Paul Hurst saying "Bim hasn't had quite as many chances as he would have wished but I'd like to thank him for his time and his efforts with us.
+You have to remember that it's a big move, coming over from Canada to Luton and then he very quickly joined us on loan.
+He's a young player that hopefully we've helped develop to a degree and there's still a lot more development to come for him".
 He had made 15 appearances in all competitions, failing to score a single goal.

+Return to Luton Town

 On 7 February 2023, Pepple was involved in Luton's first team for the first time as he was named as a substitute against former team Grimsby Town in a 3-0 defeat in an FA Cup fourth round replay.

+Loan to Bromley

+On 18 August 2023, Pepple joined Bromley on loan for the 2023–24 season.
+On 31 October, he scored a brace in a 4-2 victory over Redbridge FC in the London Senior Cup.
+On 8 January 2024, he was recalled from his loan by Luton Town, following limited playing time.

+Loan to Inverness Caledonian Thistle

+On 1 February 2024, Pepple joined Scottish Championship club Inverness on loan until the end of the season.

+Loan to Southend

+On 30 August 2024, Pepple signed for National League team Southend United on a season-long loan.
+He was recalled in January 2025.

+Loan to Chesterfield

+On 12 January 2025, Pepple joined League Two side Chesterfield on loan for the remainder of the season.

+Plymouth Argyle

+On 4 July 2025, Pepple signed for League One club Plymouth Argyle for an undisclosed fee.

 International career

-Pepple is eligible to represent Nigeria, England, or Canada after moving to the latter at the age of 5.
+Pepple is eligible to represent England, Canada, or Nigeria.
 He was called up to by the Nigeria national under-17 team in preparation for the 2019 FIFA U-17 World Cup but ultimately decided to represent Canada.
 In October 2019, Pepple was then called to the Canada national under-17 team for friendlies against Argentina and Mexico.